Joseph S. Gitt

 Joseph S. Gitt (September 9, 1815 – January 22, 1901) was a self-taught civil engineer and politician from Pennsylvania.
-After an unsuccessful career as a newspaper publisher, Gitt went back into railroading, estimating that in his career, he had conducted 31 different railroad surveys for a total distance of over 300 miles in his career Gitt either surveyed or engineered most of the railroads constructed in Frederick and Carroll county, Maryland and Adams county, Pennsylvania in the 1855-1885 period with the exception of the Civil War.
+After an unsuccessful career as a newspaper publisher, Gitt went back into railroading, estimating that in his career, he had conducted 31 different railroad surveys for a total distance of over 300 miles in his career Gitt either surveyed or engineered most of the railroads constructed in Frederick and Carroll County, Maryland and Adams county, Pennsylvania in the 1855-1885 period with the exception of the Civil War.

 Life

 Joseph S Gitt was born on September 9, 1815, the oldest of the eleven children of Daniel (1793-1872) and Lydia Gitt (1797-1886) in Conowago township, Adams County, Pennsylvania.
 He studied at Gettysburg College (1835–36) receiving a degree of Fellow of Philosophy.
 He married on March 31, 1841, to Miss Anna M Baughman (1817-1898), daughter of David Baughman, of Hanover, Pennsylvania.
 They had four children, one of whom, Maria Louisa Gitt, married William Gardner Smyser (1845-1926), a civil engineer for the Santa Fe Railway living in Topeka, Kansas.

 Gitt was a member of the Methodist Episcopal Church.
-In politics, he was a Democrat in his youth (see newspapers above) and later a Republican, as well as a Prohibitionist and a member of the Independent Order of Odd Fellows.
+In politics, he was a Democrat in his youth and later a Republican, as well as a Prohibitionist and a member of the Independent Order of Odd Fellows.

 In 1862, Gitt was nominated by the Union party ticket for county surveyor.
 In 1895, Gitt was nominated by the local Prohibitionist party to run as county surveyor for Adams county, Pennsylvania.